RB-Codes/Learning-Journal-repo-/README.md

 •	Now both software and hardware work together to help us, and computers are still on developing as we discover new things everyday

+This is Read 07:

+Talking about a script
+A script is a sequence of instructions that our computer follows to execute a task, every time it is activated it uses the same logical series of commands, a computer does not comprehend what is given a computer only solves problems programmatically, to write a good script we have to analyze our mission, divide it into certain tasks and then do it.
+There are many operators in javascript like:
+•	Addition
+for adding a value to another value
+•	Subtraction
+to subtract value from another value
+•	Division
+to divide two values from each other
+•	Multiplication
+to multiply two values using an asterisk
+•	Increment
+to add one to the current number
+•	Decrement
+to subtract one from the current number
+•	Modulus
+to divide two values and return the reminder

+Functions:
+A function allows us to assemble some statements together in order to accomplish an objective Creating a function:
+1. We can initiate a Function command name it and then write the statement

+2. Calling a function
+code inside a function won’t be executed at defining the function, the code inside a function is executed when the function is invoked, we can use the term "call a function" instead of "invoke a function", or also say "call upon a function", "start a function", or "execute a function".

+3. Adding variables to add information Function parameters are the names listed in the function arguments are the real values passed to (and received by) the function

+4. Calling functions with information we can call a function with a given this value and arguments provided individually, to execute them in order
+5. Getting either a single or multiple value
+A function won’t return multiple values but you can make separate functions